johannesugb/johannesugb.github.io/_posts/2026-06-13-android-gpu-debugging.md

 My recommendations for GPU profiling and debugging tools on Android are straight forward:
 - Try [Sokatoa](https://github.com/sarc-acl/sokatoa) first, and see how far you get with it.
 It is modern, stable, and uses Perfetto as one of its data sources.
 - If you do not find the information you are looking for in Sokatoa, try your luck in [RenderDoc](https://renderdoc.org/).
-(And hope that it doesn't crash)
+(And hope that it doesn't crash.)
-- Avoid Android GPU Inspector
+- Avoid Android GPU Inspector!